Evscion/EncryptedHTTP/README.md

 ```

 # Documentation

 For detailed documentation and examples, please refer to the HTTPAuth documentation at https://httpauth.readthedocs.io/en/latest/.

 # License

 This package is released under the MIT License.
 See the LICENSE file for more information.

+# Contact

+For any problems please contact on my discord - Ivosce#2910 or mail - ivoscev@gmail.com